Huntario/RSSAnalyzer/README.md

 PRESENTATION GOALS
--01 10 minutes
-Explain in detail:
+Explain each in detail
+Each point should be 1min 45 seconds
--02 Overall application’s concept
+-01 Overall application’s concept
--03 The motivation for its development
+-02 The motivation for its development
--04 design process
+-03 design process
--05 The technologies you used (and briefly how they work)
+-04 The technologies you used (and briefly how they work)
----5A RSS to JSON api
+---4A RSS to JSON api
----5B Hewelett Packard E Sentiment Analysis API
+---4B Hewelett Packard E Sentiment Analysis API
--06 A demonstration of its functionality
+-05 A demonstration of its functionality
--07 Directions for future development
+-06 Directions for future development

 TIPS
+- Needs to be around 10 minutes
 - Treat the presentation seriously!
 - Talking intelligently about tech > doing tech sometimes.